lucasmuriarte/ultrapyfit/README.md

 ### Disclaimer of Warranty

+  The package is ready to use and stable, and has been used previously for analyzing real datasets.
+  In case there is any error the authors of the package are not responsible for any user use:
-  THERE IS NO WARRANTY FOR THE PROGRAM.
+  That is to say: THERE IS NO WARRANTY FOR THE PROGRAM, and users are responsible for checking and verifying their results.

 # ultrapyfit
 ----------------